Frigadae/xkcdWebapp/AboutThisProject.md

 ## How to start this web app
 This React app requires a backend server to access the API.
 Without it the CORS policy in the browser blocks the fetch requests.

+1. Before starting, run ``npm install`` in the root folder and in ``src/backend`` folder to install dependencies.
-1. Go to ``src/backend`` and run ``server.js`` using cmd/powershell or terminal.
-It should run on Localhost:5000
+2. Go to ``src/backend`` and run ``server.js`` using a powershell or terminal window.
+It should run on Localhost:5000.
-2. Go back to the root folder and run ``npm start`` using cmd/powershell or terminal.
+3. Go back to the root folder and run ``npm start`` using a new powershell or terminal window.
-3. The React app should now be able to make fetch requests.
+4. The React app should now be able to make fetch requests.
 You can now search XKCD comics by number.

 ## Acknowledgements